GOVERNANCE & MANAGEMENT STRUCTURE

 Area Meetings

 Twice a year Society representatives meet to discuss views and raise concerns.
-The Area Chair and his/her team are also responsible for the pastoral care of the Societies within their Area
+The Chair of the Area Support Team (CAST) and his/her team are also responsible for the pastoral care of the Societies within their Area.

 Staff at The Arts Society